buskerone/swift-app/README.md

 ## Tasks
 - Get posts from url
-- Parse data and dsiplay the posts in a table view
+- Parse data and display the posts in a table view
 - Store the data locally using Realm
 - Delete records swiping the cell to the left
 - When there is no internet connection the local data will be shown